-The Board is responsible to shareholders for creating and delivering sustainable shareholder value through the management of the Group's businesses.
-It should therefore determine the objectives and policies of the Group to deliver such long-term value, providing overall strategic direction within a framework of rewards, incentives and controls.
-The Board must ensure that management strikes an appropriate balance between promoting long-term growth and delivering short-term objectives for the benefit of the Group's shareholders and broader stakeholders.
+The Board is responsible to stakeholder for creating and delivering sustainable value through the management of the Company's business.
+It should therefore determine the objectives and policies of the Company to deliver such long-term value and provide overall strategic direction.
+The Board must ensure that management strikes an appropriate balance between promoting long-term growth and delivering short-term objectives.
+Directors must act in a way that they consider, in good faith, would promote the success of the Company for the benefit of its stakeholders and, in doing so, have regard (amongst other matters) to: